"To a father growing old, nothing is dearer than a daughter."

 Following graduation, Bridie and Buffy wanted to go with some friends to San Diego for a celebration weekend.
 This was to be the first time our girls would be away from the nest totally on their own in their own car and stay in their own rooms.
 It was scary but we did it anyway.
 I understand that a good time was had by all and I only gained a few gray hairs worrying about them.

 The next step was college.
 Bridie and Buffy researched many schools of interest to them.
 They applied for six and were accepted by six.
 Next, their mother took them on campus tours to narrow the field.
-The winner was University of San Diego.
-There was a new college that hadn’t been named yet and was therefore called 5th college.
-It was later named for Thurgood Marshall.
+The winner was University of California in San Diego.
+UCSD is a huge seaside campus with five different colleges in one.
+Bridie and Buffy chose Third College as their new home.

 At the orientation for parents, we were warned that with the quarter system (as opposed to the semester system) we should be aware that if our child got sick or fell in love it might take more than four years to finish.
 Luckily our children were geniuses and graduated in four.
 It’s a good thing because their parents earned too much money to qualify for most financial assistance programs.
 I was able to use some stock options from Thrifty Drug to pay for the first two years and then a 2nd mortgage and student loans for the second two years.
 We did it and were very proud of ourselves!

 Now it was time to get to work.
-Bridie went to work for the McRae Agency, an award-winning advertising agency in San Diego.
-She was there for several years and helped the owner, Beth McRae, grow the business.
+Bridie went to work for a public relations agency in San Diego.
+She was there for several years and helped the owner grow the business.
 In time, Bridie would go on to open her own agency which she calls Short Fuse Marketing.
 Her client list is growing and she is doing well.
 Bridie married Jeff Palitz, a former classmate and friend, and they have two beautiful and intelligent children, Meghan and Jack.
-Jeff also has his own counseling business which is very successful.
+Jeff also has his own business in counseling which is very successful.
 It is a joy watching this young family as they make their journey in life, overcoming the challenges and mastering their skills.